Hengyu/ChessBot-TV-iTunes/updateInfo.md

-- Enhanced for tvOS 14
+- Support for localizations: German, Simplified Chinese and Traditional Chinese
-- Integrate neural network for engine analysis
+- Update the neural network
+- Bug fixes and stability improved